 January 12-16 STM/DMin – Death and Dying (Dr. Flo Gelo, Drexel University)

 This course will study and discuss the medical, psychological, emotional, social, ethical, spiritual and cultural aspects of death, dying and bereavement.
 Students will reflect on their personal history of loss as a source and foundation for understanding human life, and examine the moral and theological framework that informs their pastoral response to illness, suffering and dying.

-January 20-23 STM/DMin -- Environmental History of Christianity (Dr. Gil Waldkoenig, LTSG)
+Course Cancelled: January 20-23 STM/DMin -- Environmental History of Christianity (Dr. Gil Waldkoenig, LTSG)

 Landscapes and nature have been an important part of the long history of Christianity.
 However, most accounts have given little attention to the role of the environment, emphasizing human events exclusively.
 This course will re-read episodes in the history of Christianity through eco-theological perspectives, seeking precedents and inspiration for the church’s contemporary response to environmental issues in its ministries, teachings and presence in society.
 It is a course that moves from history to ethical applications.

 NOTE DATE CHANGE: January 20-23 STM/DMin – DMin Collegial Seminar (Dr. David D. Grafton)

 A Seminar for DMin Students which provides for collegial conversations around problems and issues in ministry based upon case studies, including the role of public theology and ministry.
 (Recommended for all DMin students.)

 Note: Due to the Martin Luther King, Jr., Holiday, there will be no class on Monday, 19 January.
 Contact hours will be covered through distance education components.

 A non-credit requirement for all PhD Students.
 This year-long seminar will explore the continual reflective practice of teaching, pedagogical methods, assessment, and the art of teaching.